Qin Er Shi: Ascension to throne

 Qin Shi Huang died during one of his tours of eastern China in the summer of 210 BC at the palace in Shaqiu.
 The announcement of his death was withheld until the entourage, which was accompanied by Premier Li Si and the imperial court, returned to the capital, Xianyang, two months later.
 Nevertheless, Huhai and Zhao Gao were aware of Qin Shi Huang's death and began plotting an internal intrigue.

 The eldest son Fusu was supposed to be elected as the next emperor.
 However, Li Si and the chief eunuch Zhao Gao conspired to kill Fusu to get rid of Meng Tian, Fusu's favourite general and their court rival.
 They were afraid that if Fusu were enthroned, they would lose their power.
 Li Si and Zhao Gao forged a fake edict by Qin Shi Huang ordering both Fusu and Meng to commit suicide.
 Their plan worked, and the younger son, Huhai, acceded the throne to become the second emperor, later known as Qin Er Shi.
-However, recent findings of bamboo strips dating from the time of the intrigue note that Huhai was elected and killed his brother.
+However, findings of bamboo strips dating from the time of the intrigue note that Huhai was elected and killed his brother.
 That would indicate that the fake edict, in the case of Fusu, was an imperial cover story.